 The Grand Challenges Program is principally organized around three interdisciplinary research cooperatives that are the foundation of an integrated strategy for developing solutions and leadership in climate and energy, sustainable development in Africa and global health and infectious disease.

 Funding is available for faculty seeking to pursue Grand Challenges-based research and curriculum development and for students who wish to engage in Grand Challenges research and independent study with connections to targeted themes.
-Faculty seeking to redirect their research activities to address dimensions of the climate and energy, development, and health challenges may apply for seed funding as part of campus wide Call for Proposal process, administered annually.
+Faculty seeking to redirect their research activities to address dimensions of the climate and energy, development, and health challenges may apply for seed funding as part of campus wide Call for Proposals, administered annually.

 Grand Challenges Education

 The Grand Challenges Program provides multiple opportunities for undergraduate and graduate students to develop their understanding of complex issues in climate and energy, development, and health themes.
 An extensive network of courses has been identified in each of the three focal themes including offerings within the natural sciences, engineering, social sciences, and humanities divisions.
 Course related fieldwork, hands on laboratory exercises, an extensive internship program, and support for independent field research are part of the Grand Challenges Program’s commitment to foster experiential learning and exposure to cutting edge research.